A guide to our resolution service

-This guide explains what alternative dispute resolution (ADR) is, how best to avoid the lengthy formal process and how we can help you to present your case in a way that is most likely to result in a positive outcome.
+This guide explains what resolution is, how best to avoid the formal process and how we can help you to present your case in a way that is most likely to result in a positive outcome.

 When a tenancy ends, a discussion may be needed about the way the property has been left.
-We have found that most disputes are resolved simply by talking, listening and negotiating to reach an amicable solution, so we would encourage you first to:
+We have found that most end of tenancy issues requiring resolution can be sorted simply by talking, listening and negotiating to reach an amicable solution, so we would encourage you first to:

 • check the tenancy agreement to see who is responsible for what

-• be aware of the condition and standard of cleanliness at the start so expectations can be managed by both sides
+• be aware of the condition and standard of clean at the start so expectations can be managed by both sides

 • be fully prepared and open to discussion and compromise at each stage

-What do you need to know before using ADR?
+What do you need to know before using our service?

-Both the member (landlord or agent) and tenant must first agree to use the ADR service, which is completely evidence based and offers a way to resolve disputes, as an alternative to using court.
-The general rule is that tenants have three months to raise a dispute, either from when the tenant left the property or from when the deposit, if there is one, was unprotected, whichever is sooner.
+Both the member (landlord or agent) and tenant must first agree to use the resolution service, which is completely evidence based and offers a way to resolve issues requiring a more formal resolution, as an alternative to using court.
+The general rule is that tenants have three months to request a resolution, either from when the tenant left the property or from when the deposit, if there is one, was unprotected, whichever is sooner.

 Each party then has the opportunity to set out their claim and provide supporting evidence.
 The member must provide evidence to justify the costs claimed and if the case is sent to an adjudicator, all the evidence will be reviewed before a binding decision is made.
 Where we can, we will try to help you resolve the issues as early in the process as possible.

-[This is a guide only and should be read together with our Conditions of Disputes/Terms and Conditions.
-We offer more guides and help on our website, mydeposits.co.uk/content-hub.
-Alternatively, you do have the option of taking legal advice.
+[This is a guide only and should be read together with our Conditions of Resolution/Terms and Conditions.
+We offer more guides and help on our content hub.
+Alternatively, you have the option of taking legal advice.]

 How does it work?

-• Step 1 – A dispute is raised
+• Step 1 – A case is raised

-Tenants who do not agree with their landlord or agent’s proposed costs for damage, cleaning or any other costs relating to the property, may be able to raise a dispute with us.
-Any deposit amount that is not part of the dispute should be refunded to the tenant, leaving only the amount in dispute for us to resolve.
+Tenants who do not agree with their landlord or agent’s proposed costs for damage, cleaning or any other costs relating to the property, may be able to use our service for a resolution.
+Only the unresolved amount should be dealt with through our resolution process and the remaining amount refunded to the tenant.

 • Step 2 – The claim and evidence